gogamarra/Automated-ELK-Stack/README.md

 ![Deployment Architecture](./diagrams/NetworkDiagram-ELK.jpg)

 ### Instruction and Configuration files Used for Deployment
 ANSIBLE instruction YAML files, known as **PLAYBOOKS**, are used to generate a live ELK deployement.
-They can be used to  either recreate they entire deployment pictured above.
+They can be used to recreate the entire deployment pictured above.
 (See Network Diagram).
-Alternatively, select portions of a PLAYBOOK file may be used to install only certain pieces of it, such as FILEBEAT.
+Alternatively, select portions of a PLAYBOOK may be used to install only certain pieces of it, such as FILEBEAT.

 - ![Playbook File](./ansible/filebeat-playbook.yml)